 Be Aware of Your Surroundings

 Pay attention to your surroundings and be aware of potential dangers.
 Avoid walking alone in dark or deserted areas, especially at night.
 Stay in well-lit and populated areas.
-(See Also: Is It Safe To Visit Thailand In March 2025?
-A Traveler’s Guide)
+(See Also: Guatemala Safe to Visit?
+Is It Really Worth The Risk)

 Keep Valuables Secure